gabrielefronze/MTR-shuttle/README.md

 `AMANDACurrent` is a derived class (from `AMANDAData`) that extends the base class to contain information about total, dark and net current.
 A `isDarkCurrent` flag is available to keep track of the presence of the beam in the LHC during the current reading.
 This class is also intended to be a sample implementation to add other DCS measurement types to the framework.

+### `RunObject`
+`RunObject` contains a set of measurements performed during a run, plus a set of information retrieved from the OCDB, such as run number, SOR or EOR.
+Each data member is intended to be the averaged value over time for the given parameter during the given run.

+A getter has to be implemented for any additional data member, in order to make it plottable.

+The class implements several `bool`-returning methods which are used at plotting time to filter the dataset.

 ## Acknowledgements
 This project has been rewamped several times, growing and extending its capabilities at each iteration.